usdoj-crt/beta-ada/_pages/mediation-qa.md

 {% enddetails %}

 {% details 12.
 Where do the mediations take place? expandable %}
-Most mediations occur locally in mutually agreed upon neutral locations.
-Mediations may also take place by teleconference as needed.
+Most mediations occur by teleconference.
+Mediation may occur locally if necessary.
 {% enddetails %}

 {% details 13.
 What if I need an accommodation for the mediation? expandable %}
 The Department ensures that all mediations are accessible to all participants.
-The Key Bridge Foundation and the mediators are skilled at handling requests for accommodations for people with disabilities, such as arranging accessible locations for mediations, providing sign language interpreters, and arranging other accommodations to ensure full and equal access to the mediation process, at no cost to the parties.
+The Key Bridge Foundation and the mediators are skilled at handling requests for accommodations for people with disabilities, such as providing sign language interpreters, and arranging other accommodations to ensure full and equal access to the mediation process, at no cost to the parties.
 {% enddetails %}

 {% details 14.
 Who are the mediators in the ADA Mediation Program, and where are they located? expandable %}